ygorelik/ydk-gen/README.md

                     if not set, $HOME/venv is assumed GOROOT              specifies installation directory of go software;
-                    if not set, /usr/local/go is assumed GOPATH              specifies location of golang directory;
+                    if not set, /usr/local/go is assumed GOPATH              specifies location of go source directory;
                     if not set, $HOME/go is assumed C_INCLUDE_PATH      location of C include files;
                     if not set, /usr/local/include is assumed